singapaul/wordsy/README.md

 Nice to haves

 1. Add SEO/Head content
-2. Upload a JSON of more words
-3. Refactor Gatsby Node.JS to look like workshop with destructuring.
+2. Refactor Gatsby Node.JS to look like workshop with destructuring.
-4. Add a flag to each country
+3. Add a flag to each country
-5. How many people are visiting the site?
+4. How many people are visiting the site?

 Completed items